Each sibling conflict gives us an opportunity to either teach our children or to try to control our children.

 Let’s examine the problem of siblings fighting.

 You can think about this conflict in one of two ways.
 The controlling viewpoint is “How am I going to stop their fighting right now?
 I could try yelling, threatening, or offering them a bribe to get them to stop.”
-The discipline approach is to think “How am I going to teach my kids how to get along so I don’t have to be the one to control them?”
+The discipline approach is to think “How am I going to teach my kids how to get along so I don’t have to be the one to control them?

 A sibling argument is a joint problem because everyone is unhappy and wants change.
+It’s not a time for you to be a Director.

 Your children probably think their sibling is the one who needs to change.
 Through the following joint problem-solving process, you will teach your children that everyone takes responsibility for finding solutions together.
 No one person is at fault.
 Understanding this rule of relationships is an invaluable life skill that will give them a solid foundation for adulthood.